Object Relations Theory and Therapy: An Overview

 mother and baby

 Mental health professionals use a variety of techniques when working to help people improve their emotional health.
 Depending on where and how they were trained, therapists will use various models of therapy that work on addressing a person’s issues from different perspectives to provide them with relief.
 Object relations is one particular model.
 Psychoanalytic therapists work to help a person uncover their conscious and unconscious thoughts and feelings to help people unlock possible repressed fears and conflicts that may be contributing to their distress.
+Ego psychology is another school within psychoanalysis that has contributed to understanding self-representations and the development of the ego.

 Therapists applying the object relations model believe that negative experiences in childhood contribute to a person repressing certain feelings and that this repression can also cause people to engage in certain maladaptive ways of thinking and behaving.
 Psychoanalytic therapists believe that this is an unintentional response meant to protect the patient from feeling pain or distress.
 The patient is typically unaware of how painful past experiences are affecting their current thoughts and relationships.
+In contrast to Freudian drive theory, which emphasized biological drives and sexual urges as primary motivators, object relations theories focus more on the impact of early relationships and internalized mental representations.

-Object relations theory takes the fundamental principles of psychoanalysis and uses them to provide a treatment model that helps a person to identify how their innermost thoughts about themselves may be impacting their relationships, or vice versa.
+Object relations theory takes the fundamental principles of psychoanalysis and uses them to provide a treatment model that helps a person identify how their innermost thoughts about themselves may be impacting their relationships, or vice versa.

-The Fundamentals of Object Relations Theory
+The Fundamentals of Object Relations Theory and Internal Objects

-In object relations theory, therapists help people identify patterns in their lives that may be impacting their relationships with others.
-Therapists refer to significant others in a person’s life, particularly a person’s primary caregiver (mother, father, etc.) as the object in object relations theory.
 The focus of this kind of treatment centers around early attachment relationships between a person and their caregivers during infancy, as therapists believe that the relationship that a person has with their caregivers during infancy can help shape their personality and the way they interact in interpersonal relationships throughout their lives.
+In early development, the mother’s breast is often considered the primary object, and infants may split the mother’s breast into good and bad parts, forming early internal images that influence later emotional regulation and attachment.

 • My mother was a good mother because she held me and made me feel safe when I was sad.” – This is a representation of this person’s mother as the object.